Computing Igusa class polynomials: Recovering a polynomial from its roots

 \subsection{Recognizing rational coefficients}

-There are various ways of recognizing a polynomial $f\in\Q[X]$ from an approximation~$\widetilde{f}$.
-If one knows an integer $D$ such that the denominator of $f$ divides $D$, and the error $\err{\widetilde{f}}{f}$ is less than $(2D)^{-1}$, then $Df$ is obtained from $D\widetilde{f}$ by rounding the coefficients to the nearest integers.
+There are various ways of recognizing a polynomial $f\in\QQ[X]$ from an approximation~$\widetilde{f}$.
+If one knows an integer $D$ such that the denominator of $f$ divides~$D$, and the error $|\widetilde{f}-f|$ is less than $(2D)^{-1}$, then $Df$ is obtained from $D\widetilde{f}$ by rounding the coefficients to the nearest integers.

-Other methods to compute $f$ from $\widetilde{f}$ are based on continued fractions, where the coefficients of $f$ are obtained via the continued fraction expansion of the coefficients of~$\widetilde{f}$, or on the LLL-algorithm, where the coefficients of an integral multiple of $f$ arise as coordinates of a small vector in a lattice~\cite[Section 7]{Lattices}.
-Such methods have the advantage that only a bound~$B$ on the denominator needs to be known, instead of an actual multiple~$D$.
-This is very useful in practical implementations, because one can guess a small value for~$B$, which may be much smaller than any proven~$D$.
-In the case of Igusa class polynomials, there exist a few good heuristic checks of the output when using a non-proven bound~$D$, such as smoothness of the denominators, and successfulness of the CM method.
+Other methods to compute $f$ from $\widetilde{f}$ are based on continued fractions, where the coefficients of $f$ are obtained via the continued fraction expansion of the coefficients of~$\widetilde{f}$, or on the LLL-algorithm, where the coefficients of an integral multiple of $f$ arise as coordinates of a small vector in a lattice~\cite[Section 7]{lattices}.
+These methods have the advantage that only a bound~$B$ on the denominator needs to be known, instead of an actual multiple~$D$.
+This is very useful in practical implementations, because one can guess a small value for~$B$, which may be much smaller than any easily computable proven~$D$.
+In the case of Igusa class polynomials, there exist a few good heuristic checks of the output when using a non-proven bound~$B$, such as smoothness of the denominators, and successfulness of CM constructions of abelian surfaces over finite fields.

-For our purposes of giving a proven runtime bound, however, we prefer the first method of rounding~$D\widetilde{f}$, since it is easy to analyze and asymptotically very fast.
-The following algorithm computes $D$ for the case of Igusa class polynomials.
+For our purpose of giving a proven running time bound however, we prefer the first method of rounding~$D\widetilde{f}$, since it is easy to analyze and asymptotically fast.